NOAA-EMC/UPP/docs/InputsOutputs.rst

 user-defined options.
 It should not be necessary to edit this.
 For description purposes, the namelist &model_inputs (:bolditalic:`itag` file) contains 7 lines for FV3:

 #.
-Name of the FV3 (pressure level) output file to be posted.
+Name of the FV3 (pressure level) output file to be post-processed.

 #.
-Format of FV3 model output (netcdf, binarynemsiompiio).
+Format of FV3 model output (netcdfpara).

 #.
 Format of UPP output (GRIB2)